opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 * ``--interval 15`` : stats are checked and shown periodically (in seconds) in this interval when traffic is flowing
 * ``--json results.json`` : collected data are stored in this file after run is finished

 .. note:: It is your responsibility to clean up resources if needed when ``--no-cleanup`` parameter is used.
+You can use the nfvbench_cleanup helper script for that purpose

 The ``--json`` parameter makes it easy to store NFVbench results.
 To display collected results in a table form, do: